posibabu13/LinearRegression-advertisement/README.md

 # LinearRegression-advertisement
-Simple linear regression for Advertisement data set by using two packages namely 1.Statsmodel.api 2 sklearn
+Simple linear regression for Advertisement data set by using two packages

+1.Statsmodel.api
+2 sklearn